Bernie Sanders Will Attend October Debate, Wife Assures In Statement

 — Liam Martin (@LiamWBZ) October 3, 2019

 Sanders’ campaign has not been warmly received by many mainstream media outlets.
-During a recent segment on MSNBC, Emily Tisch Sussman, the daughter of hedge fund billionaire Donald Sussman, suggested that people choosing Warren over Sanders may be sexist.
+During a recent segment on MSNBC, Emily Tisch Sussman, the daughter of hedge fund billionaire Donald Sussman, suggested that people choosing Sanders over Warren may be sexist.

 Many suggested that her displeasure was directly at Sanders’ campaign’s focus on bridging the gap between the wealthy and the middle class — a common criticism from Sanders supporters who believe the reason the 78-year-old is treated with scorn by some pundits is because of his attack on Wall Street.

 As FAIR noted, MSNBC is one of Washington’s biggest lobbying spenders and has shifted their positive press coverage from Biden to Warren since the latter has begun to climb in the polls.